-ighthat it is a straightful to being a [Situation] full-time student, I also work part-time and am the President of our Family Studies Student Association.
+ighthat it is a well-organized person.
+For example, in addition to being a [Situation] full-time student, I also work part-time and am the President of our Family Studies Student Association.

 [Task] To keep track of all of my responsibilities, [Action] I use a color-coded calendar and synchronize my electronic calendars each day, which keeps me up to date.
 [Results] I've gotten good results from this system, as I have not missed any meetings, been late to class or to work, and have always had my assignments done on time.
 [Apply to position] I will use those same time management skills in my work here, as I know this can be a hectic work environment where I will need to juggle many duties simultaneously.